Optical pumping of alkali-metal vapor in the quasi-high-pressure regime: RESULTS AND DISCUSSION

-Motivated by applications in atomic magnetometers, we primarily study the polarization $P$ in the QHP regime.
-We execute $(F_{z}|=(I_{z}|+(S_{z}|$ to both side of Eq.~\eqref{eq:pop_dynamic} and get an equation of the average total angular momentum $\langle F_{z} \rangle$
+Building upon the population dynamics established in Sec.~\ref{sec:theory_population}, we now evaluate the steady-state spin polarization $P$ within the QHP regime.
+Projecting the observable $(F_{z}|=(I_{z}|+(S_{z}|$ onto both sides of Eq.~\eqref{eq:pop_dynamic} yields the evolution equation for the average total angular momentum $\langle F_{z} \rangle$: